Be My Valentine: 10 Polish Quotes About Love

 The bitter bread of toil, tears and pain

-Fragment of ‘To a Woman’ by Maria Konopnicka, translated by the editor
+Fragment of ‘To a Woman’ by Maria Konopnicka, trans.
+MK

 I haven’t seen you for a month already.